JAMstack contact form: the complete 2026 guide

 Whichever option you pick, contact forms get spam.
 The 2026 toolkit:

 - Honeypot - invisible field that bots fill.
 Free.
-Catches ~70% of low-effort spam.
+In our experience, catches the majority of low-effort spam.

 - hCaptcha (free, accessible) or reCAPTCHA - challenges suspect submissions.
-Catches another 20%.
+Catches a meaningful additional share.

 - Akismet - content-based scoring against a known-spam corpus.
-Catches another 5-8%.
+Catches a smaller residual band of phrase-matched spam.

 - Custom rules - block by IP, regex, country code.
 Catches the rest.